andreabonvini/Notes/Advanced_Signals/Cerutti/Time-Frequency.md

 	$$
 	where $s$ is the scale factor, $\tau$ is the translation factor and $s^{-\frac{1}{2}}$ is for energy normalisation across the different scales.

-	Differently for STFT, *we use longer windows to investigate lower frequencies and shorter windows to investigate higher frequencies*!
+	Differently from STFT, *we use longer windows to investigate lower frequencies and shorter windows to investigate higher frequencies*!

 	<img src="/Users/z051m4/Desktop/University/Cerutti/images/wttri.png" style="zoom:23%" />